dorostanian/sushi/README.md

 # Usage

+You can use **Flow** in two different ways: as a library to import in your project or launch it as service and get the benefits of graphical UI designer.

 There are multiple ways of building flows.
 1. Reading `TOML` files from a directory.
 2. Building the flows programmatically.